Intersections of thick compact sets in $\mathbb{R}^d$: A Gap Lemma related result in

-In this section we extend Theorem \ref{NGapLem}, Newhouse's gap lemma on $\R$, to $\R^d$ for $d\geq 2$.
-We first study a particular case when the gaps are either linked or do not intersect; in this setting we can use an analogous argument to Newhouse's proof.
+In this section we extend Theorem \ref{NGapLem}, Newhouse's gap lemma on $\R$, to certain cases in $\R^d$ for $d\geq 2$.
+We study a particular case when the gaps are either linked or do not intersect; in this setting we can use an analogous argument to Newhouse's proof.

 We denote the boundary of $U \subset \R^d$ by $\partial U$.

 \begin{definition} We say that $U \subseteq \R^d$ and $V\subseteq \R^d$ are {\em linked gaps} if $U \cap V \neq \emptyset$, $(\partial U) \setminus V \neq \emptyset$ and $(\partial V)\setminus U \neq \emptyset$.